yrzgithub/Repair-Brain-Android-2.0/README.md

 # Defnitions

-     Repair     - Addictions, Compulsions, Delusions or anything which you feel uncomfortable within yourself.
+     Repairs    - Addictions, Compulsions, Delusions or anything which you feel uncomfortable within yourself.
      Insights   - Accurate and Deep Understandings.
      Repaired   - You followed what you want.
      Impaired   - You relapsed in your Journey.
      Progress   - Your Progress.
-     Triggers   - Cause of your relapse.
+     Triggers   - Causes of your relapse.
      Practices  - Replace Habits.
      Changes    - Positive changes while you're overcoming your Repair.
      Challenges - Side Effects you're facing in your Journey.
      Relapsed   - You failed once again.
-     Steps      - Steps which you can took to overcome your Repair.
+     Steps      - Steps which you took to overcome your Repair.

 # Uses

     * Replace addictions, Routines, Delusions or compulsions.
+    * Take notes about your repair.
     * Note your understandings and insights along with source and source link.
     * Track your Progress.
         -> Shows Time left to complete one day in your Journey.